khurana13/khurana13/README.md

 ## 🔥 About Me

 I am a final year Computer Science student with a strong interest in solving real-world problems using technology.
-My work focuses on building practical projects in **cybersecurity, backend development, data analytics and business intelligence**.
+My work focuses on building practical projects in **cybersecurity, software development, data analytics and business intelligence**.

 I have hands-on exposure to tools and technologies such as **FTK, Autopsy, Cellebrite, HxD Editor, Python, SQL, Tableau, Node.js, Express.js, MongoDB and REST APIs**.